kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

     heartbeats, leader election, etc.)
 -->

-For most of the logic, we are not introducing any new API calls.
-The Scheduler is already watching for pod updates.
-The node and pod states are cached in the Scheduler's memory, and is updated when the Informer receives an update.
-The kubelet will update the pod status when the resize is `Deferred` due to insufficient capacity; this is not a new API call.
+For watching and queueing deferred resizes, we do not introduce any new API calls.
+The Scheduler is already watching for pod and node updates, with states cached in memory via Informers, and the Kubelet already updates pod status when a resize is `Deferred` as part of standard in-place pod resize behavior.

-The kubelet is already watching for node updates.
-However, the kubelet will now make new API calls to update the pod statuses of already-deferred pods in response to changes in the node-level preemption policy.
+When a `Deferred` resize triggers preemption, `kube-scheduler` issues standard preemption API calls to evict each selected victim pod:
+- `PATCH` on the victim pod's `/status` subresource to set the `DisruptionTarget` (`PreemptionByScheduler`) condition.
+- `DELETE` on the victim pod to initiate eviction.
+- `CREATE` / `PATCH` on `Events` to record `Preempted` events on victim pods (and `FailedScheduling` events on the resizing pod when preemption fails).

 ###### Will enabling / using this feature result in introducing new API types?